 It is a tropical plant, native to India and South Asia, where lemongrass grows in long slender green and white grass blades.

-As the name suggests, the plant got it’s name because of the resemblance to fresh lemon/citrus in taste and smell but it does also have a refreshing and welcoming touch of grass taste.
+As the name suggests, the plant got its name because of the resemblance to fresh lemon/citrus in taste and smell but it does also have a refreshing and welcoming touch of grass.

-Compared to lemon juice when heated, lemongrass doesn't alter in flavor and it tends to be more intense, enriching other food easily without the flavor profile altering at all.
+Compared to lemon juice when heated, lemongrass doesn't alter in flavor and it tends to be more intense, enriching other foods easily without the flavor profile getting altered.

 It's not sour, it's rather sweet.